 Proposal

-Resolution 20 (Rev. Hyderabad, 2010)
+Resolution 20 (Rev. Buenes Aires, 2017)

-Non-discriminatory access to modern telecommunication/information and communication technology facilities, services and related applications The World Telecommunication Development Conference (Hyderabad, 2010),
+Non-discriminatory access to modern telecommunication/information and communication technology facilities, services and related applications The World Telecommunication Development Conference (Buenos Aires, 2017),

+considering

+The United Nations Human Rights Council resolution on the promotion, protection and enjoyment of human rights on the Internet (A/HRC/20/L.13),

 recalling

-Resolution 20 (Rev. Doha, 2006) of the World Telecommunication Development Conference,
+Resolution 20 (Rev. Dubai, 2014) of the World Telecommunication Development Conference,

 recalling also

-a) Resolution 64 (Rev.Antalya, 2006) of the Plenipotentiary Conference, and the importance of telecommunications/information and communication technologies (ICTs) for political, economic, social and cultural progress;
+a) Resolution 64 (Rev.Busan, 2014) of the Plenipotentiary Conference, and the importance of telecommunications/information and communication technologies (ICTs) for political, economic, social and cultural progress;

+b) Resolution 69 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on non-discriminatory access and use of Internet resources, inviting Member States to refrain from taking any unilateral and/or discriminatory actions that could impede another Member State from accessing public Internet sites and using the resources, within the spirit of Article 1 of the ITU Constitution and the principles of the World Summit on the Information Society;

+c) United Nations General Assembly (UNGA) Resolution 70/125, on the outcome document of the high-level meeting of the General Assembly on the overall review of the implementation of the WSIS outcomes;

-b) the decisions of the two phases of the World Summit on the Information Society (WSIS) concerning non-discriminatory access, in particular §§ 15, 18 and 19 of the Tunis Commitment and §§ 90 and 107 of the Tunis Agenda for the Information Society,
+d) the decisions of the two phases of the World Summit on the Information Society (WSIS) concerning non-discriminatory access, in particular §§ 15, 18 and 19 of the Tunis Commitment and §§ 90 and 107 of the Tunis Agenda for the Information Society,

 taking into account